Importance of storing emergency serum samples for uncovering murder with insulin | Canada Hyperbarics Skip to main content

 Canadian Relevance

-This study mentions decompression sickness, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study mentions decompression sickness, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 However, the study's primary focus is forensic medicine and the identification of insulin-induced murder, not the treatment of decompression sickness.

 Study Limitations